 In addition to the projects and improvements discussed in this visioning plan, additional utility and infrastructure updates will be ongoing.
 There is potential for a secondary water line to be installed through the center of the grounds that will necessitate an irrigation design and plan for how to best utilize this new system.
-Additional improvements to lighting, sewer, electrical access, and Wi-Fi as technology advances and needs accelerate.
+Additional improvements to lighting, sewer, electrical access, and improved Wi-Fi must continue as technology advances and needs accelerate.